 The lab will be left in the same condition each time it is used.
-Failure to maintain the orderly condition outlined below will result in a deduction of 2 points from the final lab grade, for each incident, for each member of the lab section.
+Failure to maintain the orderly condition outlined below will result in a deduction of 1 point from the professional behaviors grade, for each incident, for each student in the lab section.
 Students' cooperation is highly recommended and greatly appreciated.

 - 1. PLINTHS: Each plinth will have two pillows at the head (next to the wall) and one at the foot.
 Each plinth will have a wooden treatment chair, step stool, and rolling stool, each maintained in its designated place. - 2.
-CHAIRS: Each wooden treatment chair will be placed at the head of the plinth with the back to the wall. - 3.
-STOOLS: Step stools will be placed at mid-plinth, at the edge of bottom shelf or partially underneath shelf if possible.
+CHAIRS: Each plinth will have an arm chair placed at the head of the plinth with the back to the wall. - 3.
+STOOLS: Step stools will be placed at each plinth either on the shelf under the plinth or under the chair.
 Rolling stools will be placed at the foot of the plinth. - 4.
-LINEN: Students will be issued a set of linens by the PTA Program, which includes 6 towels, 6 wash cloths, 2 flat sheets, and 2 pillow cases.
+POSITIONING AIDS: Positioning aids will be placed either on the shelf under the plinth or at the foot of the plinth. - 4.
+LINEN: Students will be issued a set of linens by the PTA Program at the beginning of 2nd semester, which includes 6 towels, 6 wash cloths, 2 flat sheets, and 3 pillow cases.
 Students are responsible for laundry of the linens.
 Linens will be turned in at the end of the 4th semester.
-Students are responsible for replacing any lost linens. - 5.
+Students are responsible for replacing any lost linens.
+Students are responsible for laundering linens regularly. - 5.
 EQUIPMENT: All equipment will be returned to the designated area when not in use.
 This includes all skeletal parts, muscle models, and modality equipment.
 There will be no "playing" allowed on the bicycle, treadmill, or other pieces of equipment. - 6.
-PERSONAL ITEMS: All book bags, clothes, shoes, purses, and other personal items will be stored in the lockers outside of EMS 112 or in the classroom.
+PERSONAL ITEMS: All book bags, clothes, shoes, purses, and other personal items will be stored in the lockers outside of EMS 112 or in the classroom during labs to minimize tripping hazards.
 Only materials needed will be allowed in the lab. - 7.
-LAB PARTNERS: Students should attempt to work with a variety of lab partners to enhance learning experiences.
+LAB PARTNERS: Students will be required to work with a variety of lab partners to enhance learning experiences.
 In order to maintain an appropriate learning atmosphere, excessive talking and visiting will not be allowed. - 8.
 DRESS CODE: The student should wear appropriate lab clothes to each lab.
-A t-shirt should be worn over halter/swimsuit tops.
-Sweat pants may be worn over shorts.
-Perfumes and scented lotions should not be used due to the offensive nature of some fragrances and sensitivity of some people to these fragrances.